vizardai/vizardai.github.io/index.md

 ## Step 3: Get short clips {#get-short-clips}

 Vizard.ai offers two ways to get short clips.
 First, it can be obtained by polling.
 Second, the webhook address can be configured in the workbench.
-Once the webhook address is configured, Vizard.ai will send the short clips to the webhook address.
-Either way, you'll get the same content.
+Once the webhook address is configured, Vizard.ai will send short clips to the webhook address by posting json content, please process the request body to get short clips.
+Either way, you'll get the same json content.
-Please note: for webhook address, we currently only do one callback, please make sure your server is available, otherwise you will have to poll the clip results.
+Please note: for webhook address, we currently only do one callback, please make sure your server is available, otherwise you will have to poll short clips.

 ### Poll Request {#polling-short-clips-request}